-is a manager at PricewaterhouseCoopers LLP in their business assurance practice.
+is a partner at PricewaterhouseCoopers LLP in their business assurance practice.
 She is a licensed certified public accountant in the state of Illinois.
 She earned her B.S. from Boston College and also has a master's degree in social service administration from the University of Chicago.
 Ms. Thonn has previously served on the board of directors for Onward Neighborhood House, as a social worker for high school students, and as a program assistant for Voices for Illinois Children, the leading advocacy organization serving children and families in Illinois.
-Ms. Thonn is the treasurer of the board for Chicago International.

 has specialized in the municipal bond markets throughout his 32-year professional investment career.
 Mr. Henderson is founder of C.W.
 Henderson & Associates, Inc., an investment-counseling firm that specializes in tax-exempt municipal securities and manages assets totaling approximately $2 billion.
 Prior to starting the firm in 1991, Mr. Henderson spent 15 years at the First Boston Corporation (now Credit Suisse First Boston), where he managed the Chicago municipal securities division for seven years.
 During his tenure with First Boston, he was chosen by management to be one of five registered principals in the Chicago office of 175 employees.

 He is a founding member and has served as president of the board of directors of the Daniel Murphy Scholarship Foundation.
 He has served as president of the Municipal Bond Club of Chicago and as an arbitrator for both the N.A.S.D. and the M.S.R.B.
 Mr. Henderson received his B.S. in accounting from Western Michigan University and passed the CPA Exam in 1975.